mp3monster/oci-arch-oke-graphql/README.md

 ### Prerequisites

+Regardless of the approach if you want to deploy using any means other than the OCI Console then the following tools are needed.
+These need to be deployed in this order:

+1. OCI CLI
+2. Docker
+3. Kubectl

 #### Developer tooling

+- Node JS
-- Node JS & Python 3 along with their tools
+- Python 3
 - Docker

-The following tooling needs to be installed:

-- Kubernetes CLI (kubectl)
-- OCI CLI

-We would also recommend using an IDE such as Visual Studio Code.
+- IDE such as Visual Studio Code

 #### OCI Setup

-OCI needs to be configured with the services illustrated in the architecture diagram - available at XXX.
-In the deployment we would recommend the following items be included:

-- Public IP for OKE so that the resolver services can be exercised directly (simplify testing) - this can be disabled in the future.
-- The API Gateway is deployed in the public subnet.
-The network traffic will require the routing to be permissible from the gateway.
+The environment setup can be done in several ways.
+To make life simple and easy to master the development and scaling of GraphQL and OKE we would recommend a developer configuration.
+Everything is placed into a single compartment.
+Regardless of the approach, the following order needs to be observed:

+1. Create OKE by either - Creating the relevant environment can be done a couple of ways ...

+   1. Build on top of an existing RA such as XXXX.
+   2. From scratch
+      - If using the Quick Create Wizard, the key is to ensure that endpoints are public and the nodes are private

+2. Create the OCIR repository, with the following repositories:

+   1. *event-data-svc*
+   2. *graphql-svr-svc*
+   3. *ref-data-svc*

+   - the naming is important, as the names are used within the utility scripts

-- Configuration of the Gateways as described [here](./docs/api-config.md).
+3. Configuration of the Gateways as described [here](./docs/api-config.md).

+4. Ensure that the network security settings needed for the gateway and Kubernetes exist.

+5. install the [prerequisites](./README.md#prerequisites) if the microservices are going to be deployed locally

+6. Create a secret and apply it to OKE (details  [here](./docs/k8s-configuration#set-secret)).

-- The microservices need to be deployed.
+7. The microservices need to be deployed.
 The details to do that are [here](./docs/k8s-configuration).

+8. With everything deployed, we can exercise the APIs both via the direct strategic approach using the GraphQL server.
+We have provided some example calls to allow the GraphQL to be exercised here.

 ## Notes/Issues